Haisonvh/wordCount/README.md

 - Counts and returns the NUMBER of words (i.e. Strings) that start with "M" or "m"
 - Returns all the words longer than 5 characters

+This project implement with a simple console view that allows user enter text file path and view the resource.
+To process the large file, this application using stream and parallel to count so that it can improve the performance.
+In addition, this project implement MPV patten so that it can be maintainable, readable, and reusable.

 -------------------
 Develop environment
 -------------------